An Axiomatic Setup for Algorithmic Homological Algebra and an Alternative Approach to Localization: Basic Constructions in Abel ian Categories

 The aim of this section is to list the basic constructions of an \textsc{Abel}ian category with enough projectives, which suffice to build all the remaining ones.
 In case these few basic constructions are computable, it follows that all further constructions become computable as well.

 In the list we only want to emphasize the existential quantifiers, that need to be turned into constructive ones.
 We decided to suppress the universal properties needed to correctly formulate some of the points below, as we assume that they are well-known to the reader.
-A detailed treatise can be found in Appendix \ref{abelian}.